-As you head into fall, your industrial property landscaping should be doing well from the previous months of attention you’ve given it.
+As you head into fall, your industrial facility landscaping should be doing well from the previous months of attention you’ve given it.
 Just a bit of proactive maintenance can really keep things shining.

 In Autumn, transitioning from summer to fall color can freshen entryways and focal points, and containers, bringing in colorful mums, ornamental kale, and pansies.